What are the worst camping mistakes you can make?

 Camping can be the perfect adventure for your family and friends.
 This unique way to relax is ideal for reconnecting with family friends while taking advantage of nature.
+Avoiding camping mistakes should always be a first concern.

 However, some things are frequently forgotten and can undoubtedly destroy your amazing camping Adventure.
 These forgotten items will not only affect you and your family but can also affect your camping neighbors.
 Some of these items can be solved with certain equipment types, while other things are solved by planning.